kailash-manasarovar/statement/docs/timeline/2024/december.md

 ## Sketching the novel

-- I sketch some novel themes given there hasn't been a sudden rush to arrest any criminals or safeguard any children, an ongoing disappointment.
+- Disappointed that there hasn't been a sudden rush to arrest any criminals or safeguard any children, I shift gears and think about my police statement in novel form.
-- Perhaps I'm just a little naive about what can be done about a trillion-tentacled, spidery horror-porn enterprise, and whether if law enforcement takes its time, we get every last one of them!
+- Perhaps I'm just a little naive about what can be done about a trillion-tentacled, spidery, murderous horror-porn enterprise, and whether if law enforcement takes its time, we get every last one of them!
-- I dunno though; I do get down from time to time.
+- I dunno though; I do get down from time to time and it's been a long haul (time of writing).
-- I am visualizing and continually manifesting a three-season Netflix documentary special, but I am also seeing a true fiction series with Margot Robbie as me and Jake Gyllenhaal as Domingo (I always had him playing the role).
+- In December 2024, I am visualizing manifesting a three-season Netflix documentary special, but I'm also seeing a true fiction series with Margot Robbie as me, and Jake Gyllenhaal as Domingo (I always had him playing the role).

 [![Jake Gyllenhaal](../../content/images/jake-gyllenhaal.jpg)](https://x.com/1FRGVN/status/1697691210301755536)